AdobeDocs/experience-platform.en/help/tags/extensions/server/twitter/overview.md

 ![The [!DNL Twitter] main fields configuration.](../../../images/extensions/server/twitter/action-configuration-main-fields.png)

-The [!UICONTROL Action Configuration] tab allows you to specify and send [!UICONTROL Custom Data].
+The [!UICONTROL Custom Data] tab allows you to specify and send custom data to [!UICONTROL Twitter].

 ![The [!DNL Twitter] custom data configuration.](../../../images/extensions/server/twitter/action-configuration-custom-data.png)

-The [!UICONTROL Action Configuration] tab allows you to send [!UICONTROL Content Data].
+The [!UICONTROL Content Data] tab allows you to specify and send content data to [!UICONTROL Twitter].

-![The [!DNL Twitter] content data configuration.](../../../images/extensions/server/twitter/action-configuration-content-data.png)
+![The [!DNL Twitter] content data configuration.](../../../images/extensions/server/twitter/action-configuration-contents-data.png)

-### Validate data within [!DNL Twitter]
+## Validate data within [!DNL Twitter]

 Once the event forwarding rule has been created and executed, validate whether the event that was sent to the [!DNL Twitter] API is displayed as expected in the [!DNL Twitter] UI.